 Since the revelation of ISIS's murder of a Jordanian air force pilot in February 2015, Jordanian authorities have increasingly arrested suspected ISIS members and other extremists.
 The government arrested some 90 local jihadists later that month.
 According to officials, many of those being tried fought in Syria.
-(Source: Reuters [34])
+(Source: Reuters)

 Most Jordanian foreign fighters do not return to Jordan.
 Of those who do return, the most radical are sent to high-security prisons in Jordan.
 The government established the Community Peace Centre on January 1, 2015, to de-radicalize returned fighters who are less of a security risk.
 Government-sanctioned clerics preach anti-violence messages at the facility.
 The center hosted 69 prisoners when it opened.
-(Source: BBC News [186])
+Jordan continued rehabilitation-driven approaches to deradicalization, and in November 2022 Jordan hosted the al-Hol Donor Coordination Conference (the Amman Conference) in northeast Syria.
+The conference focused on reintegrating foreign fighters held at ISIS detention camps in northern Syria as well as sustainable and safe solutions to repatriating returnees to their home countries.
+(Source: BBC News, U.S. Department of State)